 2024-2028

+Abstract

 Image classification is a critical task in computer vision that involves categorizing and labeling groups of pixels or vectors within an image based on specific rules.
 With the rise of deep learning, particularly convolutional neural networks (CNNs), image classification has achieved remarkable accuracy and robustness in real-world applications.
 This project explores the implementation of deep learning models for image classification using Python and libraries such as TensorFlow, Ker as, and Py Torch.
 The system is trained to recognize and classify images into predefined categories using large-scale labeled datasets.
 Techniques such as data augmentation, transfer learning, and fine-tuning of pre-trained models like VGG16, Res Net, or Mobile Net are utilized to enhance performance and reduce training time.
 The model's accuracy is evaluated using various metrics, including confusion matrix, precision, recall, and F1-score.
 The results demonstrate that deep learning models significantly outperform traditional image classification methods, offering scalable and high-precision solutions for applications in healthcare, autonomous driving, security, and more.
 This work highlights the flexibility and effectiveness of Python as a development environment for implementing cutting-edge deep learning techniques in image classification tasks.

+Table of Contents